Patlatus/sfdc_reconnect_sandboxes/README.md

 test.salesforce.com/05G

-On the second sandbox you need accept invitation first (from the email you should have received after 2.
-Step second.
-If you didn't receive the email then check your spam folder or check if email administration is set to all emails.
+On the second sandbox you need accept invitation first ( from the email you should have received after the second step, if you didn't receive the email then check your spam folder or check if email administration is set to all emails ).

 After you have found the email, clicked the link and accepted invitation, you may run this code, each action has to be executed separately, so you can uncomment following lines one by one in your anonymous execution window